TheRudraBro/TheRudraBro/README.md

 # 👋 Hi, I'm Rudra Mojumder

 💻 I'm a computer science student and passionate about coding, learning, and building projects.
-🚀 Currently exploring **Web Development** and **Java/Python/HTML/CSS/Tailwind/JavaScript/React/Firebase/Nodejs/Expressjs/MongoDB projects**.
+🚀 Currently exploring **Web Development** and building projects using:
+**HTML, CSS, Tailwind, JavaScript, React, Firebase, Node.js, Express.js, MongoDB**
+✨ Love to design creative ideas and turn them into reality.
 ---

 ### 🌐 Connect with me